 - The complainant must be assured that he/she will not be discriminated against or victimised for raising the complaint.
 Confidentiality will be observed throughout and the need for any disclosure of the details of the case will be discussed and agreed.

-- At any stage of the process the complainant, the manager dealing with the complaint or the accused may feel that they need the help of an independent person before deciding on the best course of action.
-The Company will seek the advice of a suitable trained persons who can give confidential advice and assistance, including:
+- At any stage of the process the complainant, the manager dealing with the complaint, or the accused may feel that they need the help of an independent person before deciding on the best course of action.
+The Trust will seek the advice of a suitable trained persons who can give confidential advice and assistance, including:

 - advising on the nature of harassment;